Adam-Peel/Adam-Peel/README.md

 ### Current learning
 - ☕ Starting to explore Java
-- 🧮 Revisiting A-Level maths (and beyond)
+- 🧑🏽‍💻 Computer science foundations

 ### Next on the task-list
 - 🔨 Renovating a house (this one will be on here a while...!)